 We currently are protesting certain assessments made by the Oklahoma Tax Commission ("OTC").
-We believe it is reasonably possible that we could incur losses related to this assessment.
-Whether, and to what extent, we incur losses depends on whether the administrative law judge assigned by the OTC accepts or rejects our position that the transactions are not taxable and, if rejected, whether we ultimately lose any and all subsequent legal challenges to such determination.
-We estimate that the range of losses we could incur is from \$0 to approximately \$29.7 million, including penalties and interest.
+In August 2024, the administrative law judge ("ALJ") assigned by the OTC accepted our position that the transactions are not taxable.
+The OTC subsequently requested a motion for reconsideration, which was denied by the ALJ.
+The OTC has requested an "en banc" hearing from the OTC Commissioners, which request is pending.
+The OTC also has other legal options to challenge this decision, accordingly a final resolution remains pending.
+If we ultimately lose the current and all subsequent legal challenges, we estimate that the range of losses we could incur is from \$0 to approximately \$30.3 million, including penalties and interest.

 Our U.S. federal income tax returns for the years 2019 and 2020 currently are under examination by the Internal Revenue Service ("IRS").
 The IRS has issued preliminary partnership examination changes, along with imputed underpayment computations, for the 2019 and 2020 tax years.
 Under the Bipartisan Budget Act of 2015, there are several procedural steps, including an appeals process, to complete before a final imputed underpayment, if any, is determined.
-Based on discussions with the IRS, we estimate a potential range of loss from a final imputed underpayment of \$0 to approximately \$27.4 million, including interest, for potential adjustments resulting from the IRS examinations.
+Based on discussions with the IRS, we estimate a potential range of loss from a final imputed underpayment of \$0 to approximately \$28.0 million, including interest, for potential adjustments resulting from the IRS examinations.
 Once a final partnership imputed underpayment, if any, is determined, our General Partner may elect to either pay the imputed underpayment (including any applicable penalties and interest) directly to the IRS or, if eligible, issue a revised information statement to each unitholder, and former unitholder, with respect to an audited and adjusted return.